-The detailed fieldwork in the area west of Assiut-Minia stretch revealed that the recorded Drunka Formation is composed of hard, crystalline, massive to thin laminated, algal, burrowed and sometimes chalky limestones with numerous chert concretions and bands.
-Accoding to the lithologic variation and fossil content, the Drunka Formation can be subdivided into two units: the "lower" and "upper" units.
+The detailed fieldwork in the area, west of Assiut-Minia stretch revealed that the recorded Drunka Formation is composed of hard, crystalline, massive to thin laminated, algal, burrowed, porous, cavernous and sometimes chalky limestones with numerous chert concretions and bands.
+Accoding to the lithologic variation and fossil content, the Drunka Formation in the studiedarea can be subdivided into two units: the "lower" and "upper" units.

-The microfacies analysis of the Drunka Formation in the area under study exihibits that the limestones of this formation arelivery rich in calcareous green algae (both codiacean and dasycladacean), miliolids and peloidal grains (fecal pellets and micritized skeletal grains) and contain an appreciable amounts of nummulites and orbitolites besides the echinodermal, molluscan and skeletal debris particles.
-Nighnteen carbonate microfacies associations have been recognized belonging to the lime mudstone, wackestone (nine microfacies associations), packstone (twelve microfacies associations), grainstone (three microfacies associations) and bounstone (one microfacies association).
+The microfacial analysis of the Drunka Formation in the area under study exihibits that the limestones of this formation are very rich in calcareous green algae (both codiacean and dasycladacean), miliolids and peloidal grains (fecal pellets and micritized skeletal grains) and contain an appreciable amount of nummulites and orbitolites besides the echinodermal, molluscan and skeletal debris particles.
+Nighteen carbonate microfacies associations have been recognized belonging to the lime mudstone, wackestone, packstone and grainstone.

-The carbonate succession of the Drunka Formation is composed of successive emergence (shallowingupward) cycles.
+The carbonate succession of the Drunka Formation in the studied area is composed of successive emergence (shallowing-upward) cycles.
 On the basis of the relation of cycles with the sea-level change, the present depositional cycles can be subdivided into gradual and non-gradual cycles.
 These cycles may be formed by an allocyclic mechanism as evidenced by: